hugeinc/HGDependencyInjection/README.md

 3. Register the `HGDIImplementation` with the service container

-The service container holds reference to constructor, instance, protocol specific, and keyed instantances to be shared by the application.
+The service container holds reference to constructor, instance, protocol specific, and keyed instances to be shared by the application.
 Generally we want to feed the service container itself, or a container object that holds reference of the service container, to all our instances via constructors.
 This allows class instances to use the service container at a later point to instantiate new objects with their respective dependencies accordingly.

 Lets look at some examples :)